 Address a vertical out of your reach with a software OEM partner

-Leverage your IP into a new market
+Leverage your IP in a new market

 EFFECTS OF “BAD” OEM STRATEGY